-The purpose of the cybersecurity guidelines within the ISM is to provide practical guidance on how an organisation can protect their information technology and operational technology systems, applications and data from cyberthreats.
+The purpose of the cybersecurity guidelines within the ISM is to provide practical guidance on how an organisation can protect their information technology and operational technology systems from cyberthreats.
 An organisation should consider the cybersecurity guidelines that are relevant to each of the systems they operate.